GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Frequently Asked Questions

-Is GHK-Cu safe with copper IUDs or high-copper foods?
 Topical GHK-Cu delivers negligible systemic copper.
-Injectable GHK-Cu adds small amounts of bioavailable copper — likely insignificant alongside dietary copper, but worth mentioning to your healthcare provider.
+Injectable GHK-Cu adds small amounts of bioavailable copper, likely insignificant alongside normal dietary intake, but worth discussing with a healthcare provider, particularly for individuals already at the upper range of copper intake.

-Can GHK-Cu cause cancer?
-Gene expression data actually suggests the opposite — GHK-Cu upregulates tumor suppressor genes and downregulates metastasis-related genes.
-However, no long-term cancer studies have been conducted specifically with GHK-Cu supplementation.
+Gene expression data suggests the opposite.
+GHK-Cu upregulates tumor suppressor genes and downregulates metastasis-related genes.
+However, no long-term cancer-specific studies have been conducted with GHK-Cu supplementation, so this remains an open question.

 References